joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-08-31-JS-tree-edge-triage.md

 ### Analysis

-Aaron can keep the game going forever if at least one of the branches he sees is infinite.
+Aaron can keep the game going forever if at least one of the branches he sees is infinite:

 ![](/img/2024-09-01-tree-triage-diagram.png){:width="450 px" class="image-centered"}